Steamed Coconut Salmon & Cornmeal Dumplings

 [My fish (and salad) lover]

-Serve it with quinoa, roasted cauliflower for a super healthy meal, or with plain jasmine rice, brown rice or boiled ground provisions (Green fig, yam, cassava, sweet potato etc) for a healthy meal or with corn dumplings for a typical happy, “ah-love-meh-damn-belly, doh-tell-meh-nut ing-bout-healthy” Trini meal (you know who you are..).
+Serve this steamed coconut salmon with quinoa, roasted cauliflower for a super healthy meal, or with plain jasmine rice, brown rice, or boiled ground provisions (Green fig, yam, cassava, sweet potato, etc), or with corn dumplings for a typical happy, “ah-love-meh-damn-belly, doh-tell-meh-nut ing-bout-healthy” Trini meal (you know who you are..).

 Salmon is a good source of magnesium, potassium, selenium, B-6, B-12, calcium and omega-3 fatty acids—the good stuff.
 Use wild salmon if available…and affordable.
 It is recommended to eat fatty fish 2 times per week to obtain all the omega 3’s your body needs.

-I use fresh coconut milk, but for the sake of convenience you may use canned.
-However, please read the ingredients and choose the best quality; minimum ingredients and no preservatives, additives or strange words you don’t understand and can’t pronounce.
+I use fresh coconut milk, but for convenience, you may use canned.
+However, please read the ingredients and choose the best quality; minimum ingredients and no preservatives, additives or strange words you can’t understand or pronounce.
 Those words just mean “ I am going to k i l l you…slowly”…..Plain talk..No kidding.

 Ria’s Steamed Salmon in Tomato-Coconut Sauce